 Looking for the ideal place to grab a drink in Monaco?
 A whole host of options are on tap depending on your mood For friendly after-work drinks, try Le Café de Paris Monte-Carlo, opposite the bustling Place du Casino square, or the “Rendez-vous du Jeudi” at Mada One for its tasty snacks.
 If you are looking for a cozy yet elegant setting to enjoy a drink, head to the Bar Américain, a legendary spot in the prestigious Hôtel de Paris Monte-Carlo.
 Other exceptional bars await in Monaco, like the Blue Gin and its terrace with a unique view of the Mediterranean.

-When you are caught up in the rush of the casino, take a break to rehydrate at the Sun Lounge, in the Sun Casino, or at the bar in the magnificent Salle Europe at the Casino de Monte-Carlo.
+When you are caught up in the rush of the casino, take a break to rehydrate at the bar in the magnificent Salle Europe at the Casino de Monte-Carlo.
 Finally, here are the places to visit if you want to experience the best of Monaco’s party scene: the Pisco Bar & Lounge at the COYA Monte-Carlo for a Latino vibe, La Rascasse for its famous parties, Jimmy’z for a chic and glamorous evening or the irresistible atmosphere at the Buddha-Bar Monte-Carlo.

 If you are visiting Monaco as a family, some places are a must, like the Musée Océanographique, with its giant aquariums and activities to raise awareness of the marine world.
 After a tour of the Monegasque royal family’s Palais Princier, young and old alike should not miss the Jardin Animalier at the foot of Le Rocher which is home to some 250 animals.
 Parents and their kids can also marvel at Prince Rainier III of Monaco’s impressive vintage car collection, located in the Terrasses de Fontvieille.